The bottom front teeth are usually the first to appear, the

 How Long Does Teething Last?

-It can take from between a few weeks to a few months before a teething baby shows a tooth that actually cuts through the gums.
+It can take a few weeks to a few months before a teething baby shows a tooth that actually cuts through the gums.

 Breastfeeding and Teething Advice

 If a teething baby is refusing to drink, a mother will need to pump her breast milk to maintain her production of breast milk.
-She should keep offering the breast to her baby and should offer the expressed milk in a Sippy cup or open cup, so that her baby does not need to suck, which is painful sometimes during infant teething.
+She should keep offering the breast to her baby and should provide the expressed milk in a Sippy cup or open cup so that her baby does not need to suck, which is painful sometimes during infant teething.

 What are the Signs of Teething?

-- Teething rash: This is a rash found on a baby’s chin, from all the drooling.
-You can use coconut oil as a barrier cream, which is great for a baby’s skin and does not contain any harsh ingredients; it can be used by eczema prone babies too.
+Teething rash: This is a rash found on a baby’s chin, from all the drooling.
+You can use coconut oil as a barrier cream, which is excellent for a baby’s skin and does not contain any harsh ingredients; it can be used by eczema prone babies too.

-- Chewing on everything in sight, including Mom sometimes, while she is breastfeeding.
+Chewing on everything in sight, including the mother at times, while she is breastfeeding.

 on.
 You can get a baby teething ring specially made for freezing.